yearn/yearn-multisig-actions/README.md

 Modify scripts/delegates.py with your safe and delegator details.

 To create and add a new delegate, run `brownie run delegates create_and_add_delegate`.
 Note: adjust base url if you need to ue a network other than Ethereum.
+Also, make note of the private key that is printed for the delegate, you will need that later.

 To add an existing account as a delegate, run `brownie run delegates add_delegate_from_existing_address <address>`

-If you want to add a delegate via a UI, you can also use https://gnosis-safe-delegate.vercel.app/
+If you want to add a delegate via a UI, you can also use https://gnosis-safe-delegate.vercel.app/.
+Just create a new throwaway private key for the delegate, you will need it later.

 ### Secrets
 Add these repository secrets.
 Go to https://github.com/{org}/{repo}/settings/secrets/actions